Skip to main content

 Most homes in the UK have cavity walls, and you can fill the gap with insulation.
 We estimate that insulating your cavity walls could save you around £240 a year in GB and £270 in NI on your energy bills.

-Install solar photovoltaic (PV) panels
+9. Install solar panels

 If your budget for EPC improvements stretches to some bigger home renovation ideas, consider installing solar panels.
 These are the most common domestic renewable energy source in the UK.
 A once you’ve paid for installation, your energy costs will be significantly reduced.